trwaite/NSR_shipping_model/README.md

 <!-------------------------->
 <!-------------------------->

 `NSR_shipping_model` is a repository containing the R code used to project the economic competition between shipping goods along the Northern Sea Route (NSR) versus the Suez canal route (SCR) considering changing sea ice thickness and fuel costs.
-The repository includes a script to project theoretical route choice shares (NSR vs SCR) for shipments between Murmansk, Russia and Dongjiakou, China (`route_choice_murmansk_dongjiakou.R`) used in Brelsford et al. (in prep) as well as a script projecting quantity of shipments, shipping traffic along the NSR, and resulting CO2 emissions from the case study of shipping oil produced in the offshore Russian Arctic to Dongjiakou (`shipping_model_arctic_oil`) used in Waite et al. (in prep).
+The repository includes a script to project theoretical route choice shares (NSR vs SCR) for shipments between Murmansk, Russia and Dongjiakou, China (`route_choice_murmansk_dongjiakou.R`) used in Brelsford et al. (in prep) as well as a script projecting quantity of shipments, shipping traffic along the NSR, and resulting CO2 emissions from the case study of shipping oil produced in the offshore Russian Arctic to Dongjiakou (`shipping_model_arctic_oil.R`) used in Waite et al. (in prep).

 The repository also contains code to generate gridded emissions data (netCDF files) along the NSR corresponding with the projected CO2 emissions from shipping.